 – Afternoon = Leisure: hiking, relaxing, fishing, swimming, games, napping, reading, etc. (whatever you want)

-Our vision at Eucharist Church is to live all of life in reference to Christ.
-This is a communal vision – meaning it takes a village inspired/indwelled by the Holy Spirit to enact it.
-But in many ways our imagination about Christian life together has been malnourished by the constant intensity that characterizes the busy, noisy, tech-driven, self-focused, fast-moving culture of the Bay Area.
-Our lives often leave us hungering for something deeper and simpler, life in a village of sorts… a place characterized by the joy of knowing and being known.
+Our vision at Eucharist Church is to be a community of disciples who live all of life in reference to Christ.
+This is a communal vision – meaning it takes a village inspired / indwelt by the Holy Spirit to enact it.
+But in many ways our imagination about Christian life together has been malnourished by the constant intensity that characterizes the busy, noisy, tech-saturated, self-focused, fast-moving culture of the Bay Area.
+The lives we lead often leave us hungering for something deeper and simpler, for life in a village of sorts… a place removed from the busyness of modern society, characterized by the joy of knowing and being known.

 But where do we start?
-We hope to jumpstart our imagination for life here in the City by starting with something simpler… an experience where you enter into a rhythm of shared life—eating, praying, worshiping, learning, recreation, leisure, campfires, storytelling, games, etc.—together, all in reference to Christ!
+That’s what Eucharist Village is all about.
+We hope to inspire our imagination for life here in the City by starting with something simpler… an experience where you enter into a rhythm of shared life together—eating, praying, worshiping, learning, recreation, leisure, campfires, storytelling, games, etc.—all in reference to Christ!
 The vision is for us to repeat this experience, deepen it, and include more and more people in it over the coming years.
-We hope that it will be used by God to cultivate us into a distinctive people who can act as ambassadors of the Kingdom of God in the midst of San Francisco.
+We hope that it will be used by God to cultivate us into a distinctive people who can act as ambassadors of the Kingdom of God in the midst of San Francisco, and beyond.
 To be an ambassador, you must be steeped in the culture you want to represent and extend.
-Eucharist Village is an opportunity to dive in head-first.
+Eucharist Village is an opportunity to soak in the culture of God’s Kingdom.